 Who can post a listing?

 Anyone can post a course, mobility opportunity or strategic partnership request on the School Education Gateway.
 The only condition for creating a listing is that users must have an individual login account associated to an organisation, and each organisation must have a Participant Identification Code (PIC).
 Once the account has been set up, users can post a listing in any section.
 Posters are asked to respect the School Education Gateway terms and conditions.

 How is the quality of the listings monitored?

 Listings are not pre-approved or authenticated by the European Commission or National Agencies.
 Courses, mobility opportunities, and strategic partnership requests are offered by independent organisations, who are asked to respect the School Education Gateway terms and conditions regarding their listings.
 The European Commission accepts no responsibility or liability with regards to content, delivery or management.
 Users can report any content or organisation they deem illegitimate or offensive.
 The website administrators can be contacted at firstname.lastname@example.org.

 Can I post a listing that is not related to school education?

 The School Education Gateway is aimed at the European school community.
 To keep the platform relevant to this community, we discourage listings related to other fields (higher education, vocational training, adult education) unless they are also connected and relevant to school education.

-How can I post a listing to the Course Catalogue/Mobility Opportunities/Strategic Partnerships sections?
+How can I post a listing in the Course Catalogue/Mobility Opportunities/Strategic Partnerships sections?

 I want to offer a course that takes place several times.
 Should I post it several times on the Course Catalogue?

 If you are organising the same course on different occasions, you need to create the course only once in the Course Catalogue.
 To add several dates, use the 'multiple sessions' option.
 You will find instructions on how to do this in the Erasmus+ Tools Tutorial (page 14).

 Can different sessions of a course take place in different locations?